brunoton/return-to-consciousness/executive-summary.md

 **Meaning Crisis**: Dissolves when consciousness is recognized as fundamental rather than accidental.
 Mental suffering partly reflects tension between our true nature and dissociative forgetting of it.

 **Environmental Destruction**: The mechanistic worldview treating nature as dead matter for exploitation has accompanied unprecedented ecological damage.
 Understanding nature as conscious process suggests participatory rather than extractive relationships.

+**Healthcare Transformation**: Medicine reframes from treating the body as a biological machine to recognizing it as consciousness's extrinsic appearance.
+This explains placebo effects, mind-body healing, and suggests integrative approaches combining conventional medicine with consciousness-based modalities.

 **Technological Development**: Rather than technology for domination, we might develop technology for connection and flourishing, recognizing the body as appearance of mental processes rather than mere machine.